 Sequence thinking is more favorable to generating creative, unconventional, and nonconformist ideas

 I often feel that people in the effective altruist community do too little regression to normality, but I believe that most people in the world do far too much.
-Any thinking style that provides a “regression to normality”-independent way of reaching hypotheses has major advantages.
+Any thinking style that provides a way of reaching hypotheses independent of “regression to normality” has major advantages.

 Sequence thinking provides a way of seeing where a chain of reasoning goes when historical observations, conventional wisdom, expert opinion and other “outside views” are suspended.
 As such, it can generate the kind of ideas that challenge long-held assumptions and move knowledge forward (the cases I list in the immediately previous section are some smaller-scale examples; many scientific breakthroughs seem to fit in this category as well).
 Sequence thinking is also generally an important component in the formation of expert opinion (more below), which is usually a major input into cluster thinking.

 Sequence thinking is better-suited to transparency, discussion and reflection

 I generally find it very hard to formalize and explain what “outside views” I am bringing to a decision, how I am weighing them against each other, and why I have the level of certainty I do in each view.
 Many of my outside views consist of heuristics (i.e., “actions fitting pattern X don’t turn out well”) that come partly from personal experiences and observations that are difficult to introspect on, and even more difficult to share in ways that others would be able to comprehend and informedly critique them.